Who we are?

 - The Computer Room (TCR) electronic system, securely hosted in the UK.
 NHS Health Check results are uploaded by Livewell staff, which are held on the secure system in a fully encrypted state, and are added to your patient records held by your GP practice.

 - Walking for Health Derby scheme (owned by The Ramblers Association) which runs a national walking programme.
 If you choose to attend a walk, you will complete a joining form which Livewell staff and walking volunteers upload to a secure electronic system.
 The information is used for anonymous reporting locally and nationally.
-Participants can opt in to receive communication about new walks and training opportunities.
-Participants are also notified about changes to walks.
+Participants are notified about changes to walks, new walks and walk leader training opportunities.

 - Online marketing platform, MailChimp (owned and securely hosted by the Rocket Science Group in Virginia, USA).
 Your email address will be uploaded if you have consented to receive the Livewell enewsletter.